April 30, 2026 | 4 min read

 A red folder secured with black string.
 A sticky note on top read: DO NOT OPEN.
 WAIT UNTIL IT ASKS.

 I kept it there for three days because I like being employed.
 On the fourth, the office thinned out early ahead of a storm, and curiosity started sounding practical.
 If Mara had left process notes, maybe they were in the folder.
 Maybe everyone else had been too superstitious or lazy to look.
+That afternoon I noticed a little brass coin tucked under my keyboard, greened at the rim as if someone had rubbed it for luck until the luck went bad.

 Inside was a single printout of the company seating chart with one desk circled in red.
 Mine.
 Beneath it, in Mara's cramped handwriting, she had written: It learns the shape of whoever sits here after 7:00 p.m.

 The lights above my row clicked off then on again.
 Motion sensors.
 Normal.
 I told myself that twice.
+The brass coin under my keyboard had rolled to the edge of the desk without making a sound.

 At 7:18 p.m., my desk phone rang from my own extension.